Hybrid Data-Driven Closure Strategies for Reduced Order Modeling: Numerical Results

 In Figure \ref{modes_SUP}, the number of modes considered in the supremizer approach satisfies $N_{sup}>N_p$ when $N_u=N_p$ is equal to $8,\,9$, and $10$, in order to avoid stability issues.
 From Figures \ref{modes_SUP} and \ref{modes_PPE}, one can note that the data-driven corrections have a more significant positive effect when a small number of modes is considered; the improvement with respect to the standard Galerkin-ROM, especially for the pressure field, is not visible when the number of modes is larger than $8$.

 In both the supremizer and the Poisson approaches, the time integration scheme plays an important role in the evaluation of the data-driven ROM accuracy.
 In fact, when a first order time scheme is used, the introduction of the turbulence treatment in the formulation does not improve the results with respect to the standard ROM and the results obtained in \cite{paper1} with the DD-VMS-ROM.
-This fact is particularly evident for a number of modes between $7$ and $10$ (Figures \ref{modes_SUP} \subref{1U},\subref{1p} and \ref{modes_PPE} \subref{1U_p},\subref{1p_p}), and is due to the lower numerical dissipation associated with the second order numerical scheme, which makes the system more exposed to numerical instabilities.
+This fact is particularly evident for a number of modes between $7$ and $10$ (Figures \ref{modes_SUP} \subref{1U},\subref{1p} and \ref{modes_PPE} \subref{1U_p},\subref{1p_p}).

+When the standard ROM is considered, the results obtained with a first-order time scheme outperform the results obtained with a second-order time scheme: this is likely due to the reduced numerical dissipation associated with the second-order time scheme, which makes the system more exposed to numerical instabilities.

+When the turbulence modeling is added to the reduced formulation, results improve only if we consider a second-order time scheme, i.e., if we have consistency with respect to the full order model.

-The analysis in the following section focuses on $N_u=N_p=5$ (and $N_{sup}=5$ for for the supremizer enrichment), i.e., in the marginally-resolved regime.
+The analysis in the following section focuses on $N_u=N_p=5$ (and $N_{sup}=5$ for the supremizer enrichment), i.e., in the marginally-resolved regime.